3..2..1.. Taking Off With LaunchDarkly!

 I’m extremely excited to announce that DFJ has led a ~$8.7m Series A financing for LaunchDarkly, the leading feature flag management and continuous delivery platform, and a company we think you’ll be hearing a lot more about in the years to come.

-Just two years into their journey, LaunchDarkly has emerged as a core part of the continuous integration and delivery stack and one of the most innovative solutions for teams looking to develop and deploy software faster.
+Just two years into their journey, LaunchDarkly has emerged as a core part of the continuous integration and delivery stack, and one of the most innovative solutions for teams looking to develop and deploy software faster.
 The LaunchDarkly team is just getting started, yet they’re already serving billions of flags per day via their platform for some very large customers.

-One of DFJ’s core investment themes is rooted in the profound changes we’ve seen in how software is developed, tested, and deployed.
-Traditional waterfall development models, oriented around the classic “Release to Manufacturing” approach with quarterly or even annual Version X.0 releases, have been made obsolete by agile processes based on the principles of continuous integration, delivery, and deployment.
-Nearly all of our portfolio companies have embraced these methodologies internally, and we’ve been active investors in directly enabling platforms like Chef, CircleCI, and Twilio.
+One of DFJ’s core investment themes is rooted in the profound changes we’ve seen in how software is developed, tested and deployed.
+Traditional waterfall development models, oriented around the classic “Release to Manufacturing” approach with quarterly or even annual Version X.0 releases, have been made obsolete by agile processes based on the principles of continuous integration, delivery and deployment.
+Nearly all of our portfolio companies have embraced these methodologies internally and we’ve been active investors in directly enabling platforms like Chef, CircleCI and Twilio.

 LaunchDarkly’s specific magic is in feature flagging, a concept which was invented by the dev team at Flickr in 2009.
 It has since become widely adopted by an increasing majority of forward thinking development teams.
-The team at LaunchDarkly has written an excellent and comprehensive guide to Feature Flagging, but the basic concept is deceptively simple: by wrapping segments of code with conditional IF/ELSE toggles, you can determine whether a given feature will be visible or hidden.
+The team at LaunchDarkly has written an excellent and comprehensive guide to Feature Flagging but the basic concept is deceptively simple: by wrapping segments of code with conditional IF/ELSE toggles, you can determine whether a given feature will be visible or hidden.

-You might, for example, choose to show one version of an application to customers in your beta program, while showing another version of a page to your other customers.
+You might, for example, choose to show one version of an application to customers in our beta program, while showing another version of a page to other customers.
 Note that the application is running from a single code base in production, but you’re able to control how it presents to each user depending on how you set your flags and toggles.

 - Opt In: run beta programs on your live application, designating which user will have access to new features.